Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #statistics, #distribution-functions.empirical-distribution

-## Explain the concept of expectation for a function under a probability distribution and its calculation in the discrete case.
+## Explain the concept of expectation for a function under a probability distribution and its calculation in the discrete case

 The expectation of a function $f(x)$ under a probability distribution $p(x)$ is a fundamental concept in statistics, representing the average or expected value of $f(x)$ when the randomness of $x$ is taken into account.
 This is mathematically denoted and calculated in the discrete case as: